 Paddlers must wear a PFD and may use canoes, SUPs or kayaks (hard shell or inflatable).
 One boat, one racer- no athletes joining up on one craft.
 Paddlers must get out of their boat and cross the finish line wearing the transponder.
 PFDs must be worn by all competitors in the boating leg.
 Teams without life jackets will be disqualified.
 Be aware of possible high winds at Transition 2 blowing gear.

 Right of Way:

-Please give right of way to an overtaking competitor.
-The slower competitor can yield, and the overtaking racer can use caution.
+Slower competitors: Please give right of way to an overtaking competitor.
+Faster competitors: Use caution when passing.
 Don’t expect the slower racer to yield in areas of danger.